-The foregoing lists of factors and assumptions are not exhaustive.
-You should also consider carefully the matters discussed under the heading "Risk Factors" elsewhere in this AIF.
-Forward-looking statements contained herein are made as of the date hereof (or as of the date of a document incorporated herein by reference, as applicable).
-We undertake no obligation to update publicly or otherwise revise any forward-looking statements or the foregoing lists of factors and assumptions, whether as a result of new information, future events or results or otherwise, except as required by law.
+Forward-looking statements contained herein are made as of the date hereof.
+The company undertakes no obligation to update publicly or otherwise revise any forward-looking statements or the foregoing lists of factors and assumptions, whether as a result of new information, future events or results or otherwise, except as required by law.
 Because forward-looking statements are inherently uncertain, readers should not place undue reliance on them.
 The forward-looking statements contained herein are expressly qualified in their entirety by this cautionary statement.

-Cautionary Note to U.S. Investors
+Cautionary Note to US Investors

 All references to mineral reserves and mineral resources contained in this AIF are determined in accordance with National Instrument 43-101 -- Standards of Disclosure for Mineral Projects ("NI 43-101"), as required by Canadian securities regulations.
-While the terms "mineral resource", "measured mineral resource", "indicated mineral resource" and "inferred mineral resource" are recognized and required by NI 43-101, they are not defined or recognized by the U.S. Securities and Exchange Commission (the "SEC").
+While the terms "mineral resource", "measured mineral resource", "indicated mineral resource" and "inferred mineral resource" are recognized and required by NI 43-101, they are not defined or recognized by the US Securities and Exchange Commission (the "SEC").
 As such, information contained in this AIF concerning descriptions of mineralization and resources, as determined in accordance with NI 43-101, may not be comparable to similar information made public in accordance with the requirements of the SEC.
 "Indicated mineral resources" and "inferred mineral resources" have a great amount of uncertainty as to their existence, and great uncertainty as to their economic and legal feasibility.
 It cannot be assumed that all or any part of mineral resources constitutes or will ever be converted into reserves.